Sheaf Neural Networks and Heterophily

 Why Sheaves Beat Heuristic Fixes

 H2GCN separates the ego node from its neighbours and concatenates multi-hop features.
-This helps on some heterophilic graphs but is a heuristic — no principled reason why it should work universally.
+This helps on many heterophilic graphs but is an architectural choice with no account of when it should work.

-NSD provides a single principled framework that subsumes both: the restriction maps can represent identity (homophily), negation (anti-homophily), or any intermediate transformation.
+NSD provides a single framework that contains both: the restriction maps can represent identity (homophily), negation (anti-homophily), or any intermediate transformation, and the stalk dimension is the dial that extends the argument to many classes.

 Summary